ComputeCanada/magic_castle/docs/README.md

 You can use a custom image if you wish, but configuration management should be mainly done through Puppet.
-Image customization is mostly envisioned as a way to accelerate the provisioning process by applying the security patches and OS updates in advance.
+Image customization is mostly envisioned as a way to accelerate the configuration process by applying the security patches and OS updates in advance.

 To specify a different image for an instance type, use the